sakshatshinde/hyprcursor-themes/index.md

 # Hyprcursor Themes

 A list of publicly available hyprcursor themes.

-Please open a PR to merge your theme into the [source repository](https://github.com/your-username/hyprcursor-themes).
+Please open a PR to merge your theme into the [repository](https://github.com/sakshatshinde/hyprcursor-themes)

 ---